The PA’s Restore the George plan to restore the GWB paths to their 1931 pedestrian layout is littered with bad

 #7 – It won’t accommodate handcycles or racing wheelchairs.

 AASHTO guidelines encompasses tandems, trailers, recumbents and other non-standard bicycle configurations.
-(ADA doesn’t provide for bicycles at all.)
+ADA, by contrast, has no provisions for bicycles at all.

-#8 – The new anti-suicide barriers will block historic views.
+#8 – PA’s proposed anti-suicide barriers will block the view.

 Generations have cherished views of Manhattan and the Palisades from the paths.
-But the PA’s proposed anti-suicide barriers, with its prison-like bars, would permanently – and needlessly – obstruct these legendary views.
+But the PA’s proposed anti-suicide barriers, with its prison-like bars, would permanently, and needlessly,obstruct them.

 Compare the PA’s plan (left) with a bi-level arrangement that retains the view from the pedestrian path.
-Using a Walkway over the Hudson model, those views are worth $42 million per year in new tourist spending.
+Using a Walkway over the Hudson economic model, those views are worth $42 million per year in new tourist spending.